Lewis Pullman: Career

 Pullman plays the drums in the band Atta Boy alongside Eden Brolin, Freddy Reish, and Dashel Thompson.
 They released their first album, Out of Sorts, in 2012 as a "whimsical experiment."
 Their second album, Big Heart Manners, was released in 2020.
+The band released a third album, Crab Park, in 2022.

 Pullman began his acting career with several short films, starting with The Tutor in 2013.
 He had to split his time between living in Los Angeles and Montana.
 After graduating college in 2015, he was asked by filmmakers Jonathan Dayton and Valerie Faris to audition for Highston, a television series from Sacha Baron Cohen and Amazon Studios.
 In September 2015, his casting was confirmed and the series was given a six-episode order.
 The series starred Pullman in the lead role as a 19-year-old whose imaginary friends were real-life celebrities.
 The pilot episode, guest-starring Flea and Shaquille O'Neal, was well received by critics.
 In December 2017, however, Highston was canceled after only one episode.

 Pullman made his feature film acting debut in 2017 with The Ballad of Lefty Brown, a Western starring his father in the titular lead role.
 His additional roles in 2017 include the Arnold Schwarzenegger-led Aftermath, the British drama Lean on Pete, and the critically acclaimed film Battle of the Sexes, the latter also starring his father.

 In 2018, Pullman had a leading role in the slasher film The Strangers: Prey at Night.
 Though the film received mixed reviews when compared to its predecessor, it was a box-office success, grossing $32.1 million against a $5 million production budget.
 That same year, he starred alongside Jeff Bridges, Cynthia Erivo, Dakota Johnson, Jon Hamm, Cailee Spaeny, and Chris Hemsworth in Bad Times at the El Royale.
 On casting Pullman, writer and director Drew Goddard said "it was one of those good old-fashioned casting searches.
 After meeting with lots and lots and lots of actors, Lewis came in and you just felt that immediately.
 The last time that happened, quite honestly, was when Chris Hemsworth walked in for The Cabin in the Woods.
 You're just looking for actors who inherently fit the role — and then also transcend the role.
 Lewis had that sort of magic."
 Upon release, the film received generally positive reviews from critics, and his performance was also singled out, with Den of Geek calling it a "standout" and The Seattle Times writing that he "shines as the troubled desk clerk, who serves as the film's (very) late-arriving moral conscience."